PublicSoftTools

 Will the resume pass an ATS scan?

 The resume renders as clean, text-based HTML that prints to a standard PDF.
 ATS tools parse text content, so all your typed content is fully extractable.
-The Creative style uses a sidebar layout — some older ATS systems read multi-column PDFs less reliably than single-column ones.
-If applying to large corporations with older HR software, the Modern, Classic, Minimal, or Executive styles are safer choices.
+The Creative style uses a sidebar layout — some older ATS systems read multi-column PDFs less reliably.
+For large corporations with older HR software, the Modern, Classic, Minimal, or Executive styles are the safer choices.

 Comparing the Resume Builder to Other Options